-- 4. Close the clamp.
-You should hear an audible "Click" when the clamp is closed.
-You should not need excessive force to close the clamp.
-If you NEED excessive force to close the clamp, you have moved the spindle too far.
-Loosen the lower nut and reverse the process. - 5.
-With the clamp closed, try to move the spindle up and down.
+4. Close the clamp.
+You should hear an audible "Click" when the clamp is upper nut lower nut

+5. With the clamp closed, try to move the spindle up and down.
 If the spindle moves, go to step 1 and repeat the procedure.